bangueco/bangueco/README.md

 <h1 align="center">Hello, I am Ivan Gueco</h1>

-#### I'm a college student aspiring to be a web developer, I love learning and exploring new things and solving problems with creative ideas.
+👋 Hey there!
+I'm a passionate college student with a dream to become a proficient web/mobile developer.
+My journey revolves around the love for learning, exploring the endless possibilities of the digital world, and crafting innovative solutions to challenges.
+Whether it's unraveling the intricacies of code or designing captivating user experiences, I thrive on the thrill of problem-solving and the satisfaction of seeing ideas come to life.
+Let's connect and embark on this exciting journey together! 🚀

 **Languages:**